The phase boundary of the random site Ising model: Outlook

 Although the linear interpolation is remarkably accurate, small systematic deviations indicate it is not exact.
 For instance, it predicts $T_c^{\rm lin}(\tfrac{9}{10})=1.89416...$, $T_c^{\rm lin}(\tfrac{3}{4})=1.29908\dots$, $T_c^{\rm lin}(\tfrac{3}{5})=0.455895...$ and $T'^{\,\rm lin}_c(1)=3.70325...$, to be compared with the exact values in Tab.~\ref{precise} and Eq.~\eqref{Tprime}.
 To isolate the nontrivial structure of the phase boundary, we consider the deviation from the linear interpolation $\Delta \lambda_c(p) \equiv \lambda_c(p) - \lambda_c^{\mathrm{lin}}(p)\,. $ As shown in Fig.~\ref{deltalambda}, $\Delta \lambda_c(p)$ is small across the entire range of $p$, confirming the near-linearity of $\lambda_c(p)$, but exhibits clear systematic deviations that encode the nontrivial structure of the exact phase boundary.
 To our knowledge, this fine structure is resolved here for the first time, revealing the mathematical complexity of the exact solution of the RSIM.

-\paragraph*{Outlook.---}
+\section{Outlook}

 The approach introduced here — generalizing the combinatorial solution of the two-dimensional Ising to randomized supercells — is not restricted to site dilution on the square lattice.
 It applies directly to bond-diluted Ising models, where the transition matrix $\mathbb{W}$ is modified by removing bonds rather than sites, and extends naturally to any planar lattice admitting an exact FV solution, including triangular, honeycomb and Archimedean lattices \cite{Codello2010, Laurent_2025, Portillo_2025, Joseph_2026}.
 Furthermore, the present method can be directly employed to compute all quenched thermodynamical quantities with similar precision, with particular interest to elucidate the behavior the specific heat at the critical point.
-More broadly, the strategy of building quenched disorder into an exact lattice solution via supercells is applicable to any other integrable statistical model, opening a systematic route to attack problems in disordered systems that have so far resisted precise determination.
+Beyond dilution, the technique naturally applies to the two dimensional Edwards–Anderson $\pm J$ or Gaussian spin glass -- and more broadly, the strategy of building quenched disorder into an exact lattice solution via supercells is applicable to any other integrable statistical model, opening a systematic route to attack problems in disordered systems that have so far resisted precise determination.